A brain aneurysm (AN-yoo-riz-um) is a bulge or ballooning in a blood vessel in the brain. It often looks like a berry hanging on a stem.

 - Polycystic kidney disease, an inherited disorder that results in fluid-filled sacs in the kidneys and usually increases blood pressure

 - Abnormally narrow aorta (coarctation of the aorta), the large blood vessel that delivers oxygen-rich blood from the heart to the body

 - Cerebral arteriovenous malformation (brain AVM), an abnormal connection between arteries and veins in the brain that interrupts the normal flow of blood between them

-- Family history of brain aneurysm, particularly a first-degree relative, such as a parent, brother or sister
+- Family history of brain aneurysm, particularly a first-degree relative, such as a parent, brother, sister, or child

 When a brain aneurysm ruptures, the bleeding usually lasts only a few seconds.
 The blood can cause direct damage to surrounding cells, and the bleeding can damage or kill other cells.
 It also increases pressure inside the skull.

 If the pressure becomes too elevated, the blood and oxygen supply to the brain may be disrupted to the point that loss of consciousness or even death may occur.

 Complications that can develop after the rupture of an aneurysm include:

 - Re-bleeding.
 An aneurysm that has ruptured or leaked is at risk of bleeding again.
 Re-bleeding can cause further damage to brain cells.